samrobbins85/samrobbins85/README.md

 # Hi there 👋

-I'm Sam, a Third year Computer Science student at Durham University, UK
+I'm Sam, a Software Engineer at CybSafe

 ## How to reach me